Soundproofing an Apartment

-You hear your them upstairs walking around in heels on the tile floor, you hear them across the hall slamming their door, and you hear your neighbor’s favorite late night TV shows through the shared wall in your bedroom.
+You hear them upstairs walking around in heels on the tile floor, you hear them across the hall slamming their door, and you hear your neighbor’s favorite late-night TV shows through the shared wall in your bedroom.
 You know nothing about soundproofing an apartment, but something has to be done.

 What do you do?
-You look up how to soundproof on the internet.
-The problem with this is that you will probably run into a lot of two things: myths that will waste your time (egg cartons, really?) and solutions that not only cost thousands of dollars, but are meant to be implemented during construction or require permanent modification of your dwelling (which your landlord may or may not be okay with.)
+You look up “how to soundproof” on the internet.
+The problem with this is that you will probably run into two things: myths that will waste your time (egg cartons, really?) and solutions that not only cost thousands of dollars but are also meant to be implemented during construction or require permanent modification of your dwelling (which your landlord may or may not be okay with.)